-Radio performers continuously seek new ways to connect with listeners on a personal level.
+Radio performers seek new ways to connect with listeners on a personal level.
 An old (but outdated and overused) trick is to use the word “you”.
-Another common tactic is to ask listeners a question in hopes of making them feel that the segment is about them.
-Neither technique actually resonates with listeners, though.
+Another common tactic is to ask a question in hopes of making listeners feel that the segment is about them.
+Neither technique resonates with listeners.
 But researchers have found something that may be just what you’re looking for.
-There’s a new twist for intimate connections that helps me.
-And I think it will help you.
+There’s a new twist for intimate connections that could help.

-One of the principles of my seminar Powerful Language For Strong Performance is to reduce (and in some cases eliminate) the use of pronouns.
+One of the principles of my Powerful Language For Strong Performance seminar is to reduce or eliminate the use of pronouns.
 Radio personalities have a habit of over-using the word “you”.
 It turns out that the problem may simply be we’re using it incorrectly.

-For decades, I’ve heard programmers teach personalities to always start a segment talking about the listener first by emphasizing the word “you”.
-Some have called it the most powerful word in marketing, though I make the case there’s a stronger word.
+For decades, programmers have taught personalities to start a segment with the listener by emphasizing the word “you”.
+Some call it the most powerful word in marketing, though I make the case there’s a stronger word.

 The first discovery is that songs that contain the word “you” more often are more likely to become a hit.
-Okay, big deal, right?
+Okay, big deal.
 That’s a common word and many hits are love songs written about or to another person.
-That’s kind of how I feel about radio personalities going out of their way to use (overuse) the word “you”, too.
+That’s kind of how I feel about radio personalities going out of their way to use (overuse) the word “you”.